IEEE Conference Record No. # 42672

 Advance Processor Technologies Group

-School of Computer Science, The University of Manchester
+School of Computer Science, The University of Manchester, UK.

 SpiNNaker was developed at The University of Manchester as a massively-parallel yet low-power architecture optimised for the simulation of spiking neural networks of cortical scale.
 The project is ongoing, with software development and platform maintenance currently supported by the EU-funded Human Brain Project (HBP).